Hernia Mesh Payouts Hinge on Medical Records

 To reach Quick-Pay 2 or Traditional Pay, claimants must document adhesions, hernia recurrence, intestinal blockage, mesh migration, organ perforation, or infection occurring at least 30 days after the original surgery.
 Each condition requires specific medical records to substantiate.

 The settlement employs a points-based matrix where special masters assign value based on injury severity, number of revision surgeries, and supporting documentation.
-More documented conditions on the matrix means a higher payout.
-That's not a legal nuance.
-It's a records retrieval problem operating at massive scale.
+Additional documented conditions on the matrix produce higher payouts.

 The Documentation That Determines Tier Placement